Swethasrilp/icecream_app_python/README.md

 ## SQLite Database

-If your application requires an SQLite database file, make sure it is present in the project directory.
-If it's not included, you can create one using the following steps:
+The SQLite database is already configured in the application.
+Ensure the database file is present in the project directory.
+If the database file is not included in the repository, you can create one using an SQLite database browser or script.

-1. **Create the SQLite Database**

-    You can create the database and the necessary tables using a script or manually using an SQLite database browser.

-2. **Ensure Database Configuration**

-    Make sure the database configuration in your code (`main.py` or the relevant file) points to the correct path of your SQLite database.

-## Troubleshooting
+### Troubleshooting

 - Ensure your virtual environment is activated before running the application.
 - Make sure all dependencies are installed correctly from the `requirements.txt` file.
-- Check the database path and ensure the database file exists in the specified location.
+- Verify that the database file exists in the specified location.

 ## Contributing

 Feel free to fork this repository, make changes, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.